Queen Creek, Arizona

-Queen Creek is a town in Maricopa and Pinal counties in Arizona, United States.
-The population was 59,519 at the 2020 census, and is at a population of 83,700 as of 2024.
-It is a suburb of Phoenix, located in the far southeast area of the Phoenix Metropolitan Area.
+Queen Creek is a town in the state of Arizona, United States, mostly in Maricopa County but partly in Pinal County.
+The population was 59,519 at the 2020 census, and is 83,700 as of 2024.

+Queen Creek is a suburb of Phoenix, located in the far southeast of the Phoenix Metropolitan Area - known locally as the Valley of the Sun - which the United States Office of Management and Budget designates as the Phoenix–Mesa–Chandler Metropolitan Statistical Area (MSA).
+As such, it is also part of the Arizona Sun Corridor megaregion.

 History

-Based on the post office form on file at the National Archives, Queen Creek was originally known as Rittenhouse, after C. H. Rittenhouse—the community having grown out of a railroad stop he constructed after forming the Queen Creek Farms Company in 1919 and needing a shipping point for his produce.
-The eponymous "creek" (typically more of a dry arroyo), originally called Picket Post Creek, once flowed through Queen Canyon and was named for the Silver Queen Mine.
+Based on the post office form on file at the National Archives, Queen Creek was originally known as Rittenhouse, after C. H. Rittenhouse, the community having grown out of a railroad stop he constructed after forming the Queen Creek Farms Company in 1919 and needed a shipping point for his produce.
+This became a flag stop used for transportation into Phoenix.

+The eponymous creek after which the city is named once flowed through Queen Canyon and was originally called Picket Post Creek, before being named for the Silver Queen Mine.
+The creek is typically more of a dry arroyo.

+The town incorporated on September 5, 1989.

 Geography

-The town of Queen Creek is primarily within Maricopa County, but the town limits extend into Pinal County on the eastern and southern borders.
-The town is bordered to the south and east in Pinal County by the unincorporated community of San Tan Valley (population 99,894).
+The town of Queen Creek is primarily within Maricopa County, but the town limits extended into Pinal County on the eastern and southern borders when they annexed the Ironwood Crossing neighborhood in 2018.

+The city of Mesa borders Queen Creek to the north, and the city of Apache Junction lies to the northeast.
+To the east is the town of San Tan Valley in Pinal County, while on the southeast is the planning area of the town of Florence.
+South of Queen Creek is the 10200 acre San Tan Mountain Regional Park, and on the west is the town of Gilbert.

 According to the United States Census Bureau, the town of Queen Creek has a total area of 42.130 sqmi, of which 0.028 sqmi, or 0.07%, are water.